-This course was developed to provide specialized training to enforcement and regulatory agency staff.
-The course features many elements of the traditional truck-weight course as well as more focused enforcement training, including an explanation of truck-weight statutes, weighing guidance, and an on-site demonstration of portable scales.
+This course provides specialized training for enforcement and regulatory agency staff.
+It features many elements of the Truck-Weight Workshop for Operators & Haulers as well as more focused enforcement training, including an explanation of truck-weight statutes, weighing guidance, and an on-site demonstration of portable scales.

 Not currently scheduled.